-In order to evaluate the performance of our implementation, we prepared a set of Java benchmarks based on those well-recognized in the MPI community, e.g., NAS [32].
+In order to evaluate the performance of our implementation, we prepared a set of Java benchmarks based on those well-recognized in the MPI community, such as NetPIPE [34] or NAS [35].
 Based on those benchmarks, we compared the performance of our implementation based on Open MPI and the other popular implementation (MPJ Express) that follows a "native Java" approach.
 Moreover, in order to evaluate the JNI overhead, we reproduced the benchmarks also in C and ran them with the native Open MPI.
 Therefore, the following three configurations were evaluated: